The Flamingo Kid: Stage musical

 A stage musical based on The Flamingo Kid is currently in development for a future Broadway production.
 The musical features a book and lyrics by Tony Award winner Robert L. Freedman, music by Tony Award nominee Scott Frankel, and direction by Tony Award winner Darko Tresnjak.

 Following in the footsteps of Tresnjak and Freedman's Tony Award-winning A Gentleman's Guide to Love and Murder, The Flamingo Kid premiered at Hartford Stage in Hartford, Connecticut, and ran from May 9 to June 15, 2019.
 The cast included Jimmy Brewer as Jeffrey, Samantha Massell as Karla, Adam Heller as Arthur, Marc Kudisch as Phil Brody, Lesli Margherita as Phyllis Brody, Liz Larsen as Ruth, Lindsey Brett Carothers as Joyce, Ben Fankhauser as Steve, and Alex Wyse as Hawk.
 The creative team also included Denis Jones (choreographer), Bruce Coughlin (orchestrations), Alexander Dodge (scenic design), Linda Cho (costume design), Philip Rosenberg (lighting design), and Peter Hylenski (sound design).

+Remake

-RemakeDeadline Hollywood announced in September 2012 that Walt Disney Pictures was developing a remake of The Flamingo Kid.
+Deadline Hollywood announced in September 2012 that Walt Disney Pictures was developing a remake of The Flamingo Kid.
 Brett Ratner and Michael Phillips were to act as producers on the film, while music video director Nzingha Stewart was working on the script.
 In 2015, it was reported that ABC Studios was contemplating a half-hour television comedy series based on The Flamingo Kid, but nothing came of that either.